cebes/cebes-server/docs/sources/installation.md

 The main component of Cebes is a server running as a [Spark application](https://spark.apache.org/docs/latest/index.html).
 As a Cebes user, you use a client to connect to this server and make it perform tasks of your choice.
-Cebes provides a Python client called `pycebes`, but other language could be supported in the future.
+Cebes provides a Python client called `pycebes`, but other languages could be supported in the future.

 ![Cebes server and client](imgs/install_server_client.png)